-To be honest, this is how I usually make it.
-That is, as a half batch.
-You can make Half Batch Cracker Candy by spreading half the Saltines in an 11×7 inch pan.
+The recipe below makes a big 15×10 inch pan.
+If you don’t need a ton of Cracker Candy, you can make Half Batch Cracker Candy by spreading half the Saltines in an 11×7 inch pan or a 9 inch square pan.
 For the toffee mixture, just use 1 stick butter and 1/2 cup of sugar and boil in a small saucepan.
-Times say the same.
+The baking time stays the same.

 - 1 sleeve of Saltines or enough to cover a 10x15 inch pan about 40